Witness Testimony: Importance, Credibility, and Cross-Examination

 - Impeachment: Impeachment purposes focus on attacking the witness’s character, bias, or motive, aiming to discredit their assertions and create reasonable doubt

-The jury evaluates the witness’s believability and the weight of their testimony in determining the truth.
+The jury will evaluate a witness’s believability as part of giving weight to their testimony in determining the truth.

 The examination process plays a vital role in presenting the facts, analyzing the witness’s conduct, and ultimately supporting the defense or prosecution’s case.

 Cross-examination in trials aims to challenge the witness’s credibility, and undermines their testimony through

 - Prior inconsistent assertions